csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **RELATIONAL ALGEBRA**

 The relational algebra defines a set of operations on relations, paralleling the usual algebraic operations such as addition, subtraction or multiplication, which operate on numbers.
-Just as algebraic operations on numbers take one or more numbers as input and return a number as output, the relational algebra op- erations typically take one or two relations as input and return a relation as output.
+Just as algebraic operations on numbers take one or more numbers as input and return a number as output, the relational algebra operations typically take one or two relations as input and return a relation as output.

 Relational algebra is covered in detail in Chapter 6, but we outline a few of the operations below.